A Thorough Search for Short Timescale Periodicity in Four Active Repeating Fast Radio Bursts: Period searches based on brightness features

 FRBs are highly variable.
 Their properties vary from event to event.
 They have different pulse widths, peak flux, fluence and pulse profiles, and the emission is in different frequency ranges.
 The differences may reflect the different physical conditions of the central engine.
 Theoretically, even for the same repeater, the bursts might be triggered by different mechanisms and could be emitted at various regions.
 Therefore, it is possible that some subclasses of FRBs may show a periodical behavior.
-In this subsection, we explore the periodicity of FRBs based on their properties.
+In this section, we explore the periodicity of FRBs based on their properties.
 In earlier researches of repeating FRBs, the small sample size severely limits the robustness of previous attempts at period searching on subclasses of bursts.
-However, thanks to the large samples of FRB 20121102A and FRB 20201124A obtained by FAST, it is possible for us to group the sample to subsets and examine their nature in great detail.
+However, with the explosive growth of the observational data in recent years, it is possible for us to group the sample into subsets and examine their nature in great detail.

-As a first step, we have tried to use some simple parameters such as the pulse width, peak flux or fluence as the weighting factor of each burst, and repeated the previous search processes.
-Unfortunately, no clear evidence pointing toward any periodicity is found.
+As a first step, we have tried to use some simple parameters such as the pulse width, peak flux or fluence of each burst as the weighting factor, and repeated the above analysis.
+Still, no clear evidence pointing toward any periodicity is found.

 We then consider the brightness temperature as the criteria.
-Recent studies by \cite{xiao2022hints, xiao2022new} suggest that FRBs can be divided into two subsets according to their brightness temperatures: typical bursts and bright bursts.
-Here we present our results of period search for these two subclasses of FRBs.
+Recent studies by \cite{xiao2022hints} suggest that FRBs can be divided into two subsets according to their brightness temperatures.
 The brightness temperature of an FRB is defined by equaling the observed power to the luminosity of a blackbody, which gives:

+where $F_{\nu}$ is the flux density, $\nu$ is the emission frequency and $W$ is the pulse width.
+Note that $d_{\mathrm{A}}$ here is the angular diameter distance, which is different for different repeaters.